 To participate in the AbilityOne Program, nonprofit agencies must become affiliates of either NIB or SourceAmerica.
 There is no charge to join.

-NIB-associated agencies are nonprofits that provide people who are blind with employment and rehabilitative service such as early childhood intervention, adult literacy, low vision examinations and aids, Braille literacy, nutritional/health services, occupational/physical therapy, personal and career counseling, recreation, transportation, mobility, daily living skills, employment training and more.
+NIB-associated agencies are nonprofits that provide people who are blind with employment and rehabilitative services such as early childhood intervention, adult literacy, low vision examinations and aids, Braille literacy, nutritional/health services, occupational/physical therapy, personal and career counseling, recreation, transportation, mobility, daily living skills, employment training and more.
 For more information about NIB and how to become a NIB-associated agency, go to NIB (www.nib.org) for more information.

 SourceAmerica-associated agencies are community rehabilitation programs that provide training and employment to people with significant disabilities.
 In total, SourceAmerica-associated agencies provide employment to more than 115,000 individuals with disabilities.
 To learn more about SourceAmerica and how to become a SourceAmerica-affiliated agency, please visit www.sourceamerica.org.